thisisdilmurod/bankrupt/README.md

 └───utils.js
 ```

-## Note
+## Notes
+- Folder structure might be a bit different from the suggested.
+It was done to simplify the process.
-- Bankrupt was created as part of Web Technology coursework and does not represent an actual company.
+- Project was created as part of Web Technology coursework and does not represent any company.